-The i2Insights blog currently has three productive long-term partnerships.
-They are with:
+You can find a general introduction to the blog on the ‘About‘ page.
+The i2Insights blog currently has four productive long-term partnerships.
+The partnerships are with:

 - the journal Evidence and Policy